 Express Yourself is a strengths-based collaborative development program that encourages participants to consider their individual wellbeing in the context of community history and women’s stories.
 It includes activities that promote a healthier lifestyle through developing a greater awareness of self and spiritual knowledge.
 Our international facilitation team conducted projects in Ireland in 2018 with Rialto Youth Project, Donegal Travellers Project, and Monaghan Integrated Development.

 With the participants of Rialto Youth Project we made a film about Rialto community history dating back to when it was called Sacred Place, which is the name of the film we made together.

-With young women and men and girls and boys, refugees and asylum seekers who are living in Direct Provision and immigrants living in Monaghan we learned about Monaghan’s ancient history and made a film called I Am Greatness that tells the magical story of the first people who came to Ireland woven with stories of what life is like for young people in Monaghan today.
+With young women and men and girls and boys, refugees and asylum seekers who are living in Direct Provision and immigrants living in Monaghan we learned about Monaghan’s ancient history and made a film called Land of the Little Hills that tells the magical story of the first people who came to Ireland woven with stories of what life is like for young people in Monaghan today.

 The young women of Donegal Travellers Project are creative, musical and passionate about Traveller culture and social justice.
-Together we wrote what might well be the first collaborative song/spoken word piece written by a group of young Traveller women and the girls’ voices recite the lyrics in our film Traveller Genes.
+Together we wrote what we believe is the first collaborative song/spoken word piece written by a group of young Traveller women and the girls’ voices recite the lyrics in our film Traveller Genes.